sodabubblewine/sodabubblewine.github.io/README.md

 1. **Never** settle for a bad one.
 2. Good ones are exceptional people who happen to be psychologists.
 3. They are cultural liasons.
-4. You're more likely to find a good psychologist through a friend than you are through a phycisian.

 ### OTHERS